saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 ```
 mvn clean test -Dgroups=tests.groups.Shallow
 ```
+* Click **Save** to add the changes and return to the test main page.

-To return to the dashboard and see the list of projects, you can click **Back to Dashboard **in the menu.
+To return to the dashboard and see the list of projects, you can click **Back to Dashboard** in the menu.
 You can also click **Configure** to change or update the changes you just made:

 <img src="assets/5.06P.png" alt="Back to Dashboard or Configure" width="750"/>